 The words we use shape how we understand and respond to human trafficking.

-It’s important to let those impacted by trafficking dictate their story, and this includes the words used to describe them.
+It’s important that people impacted by trafficking control their stories and experiences.
+This includes the words used to describe them.
 By being thoughtful with our words, we help build dignity, understanding, and respect for those impacted by trafficking.
 Here are some examples of words and phrases we use at the Alberta Centre, and why.

 -